 ABSN vs. BSN: Which One Should You Choose?

-Earning a Bachelor of Science in Nursing offers nursing professionals many career advantages.
-There are, however, two pathways to earning this degree: through an Accelerated Bachelor of Science in Nursing (ABSN) program and a Bachelor of Science in Nursing (BSN) program.
-Before choosing between ABSN vs. BSN programs, students and nurses should compare the similarities, differences, and benefits of each degree type.
+Earning a Bachelor of Science in Nursing (BSN) offers nursing professionals many career advantages.
+There are, however, two pathways to earning this degree: through an Accelerated Bachelor of Science in Nursing (ABSN) program and a traditional BSN program.
+Depending on your educational and professional background, you may choose to pursue an ABSN or traditional BSN degree to advance your career in nursing.
+Consider the comparison between ABSN vs BSN degrees to find the right degree for your goals.

 How Are ABSN and BSN Degree Programs Similar?